rahul-singh0/prada-financial-analysis/README.md

 ```
 <h3>Data Analysis and Visualisation in Python</h3>

-After extracting the data, we used Python’s matplotlib library to generate a variety of charts that visualised the insights.
+After extracting the data, I used Python’s matplotlib library to generate a variety of charts that visualised the insights.
 The charts included line graphs, stacked bar charts, and area charts to analyse trends in various key metrics.
-We leveraged pandas for data manipulation and matplotlib for visualisation, enabling a clear representation of the financial trends and insights.
+I leveraged pandas for data manipulation and matplotlib for visualisation, enabling a clear representation of the financial trends and insights.

 An example Python code used to generate regional revenue performance as a stacked area chart:
 ```python